 Residential visits: If the number of school sessions covered by the visit is equal to or greater than 50 percent of the number of half days (any period of 12 hours ending with noon or midnight on any day) spent on the visit, we will not charge for the activity.

 The remission of charges for board and lodging payments is the responsibility of the school.
 These costs will be borne by our contingency funds.

-[Boarding schools only] We may charge for:

-Overnight board and lodging, but the charge will not exceed the actual cost.

-Extended day services for day pupils.

 Any charges for extended day services will be optional.

 Damaged or lost items